You want to recover faster. We score the gear on what it actually delivers.

-Most red light brands advertise a big mW/cm² figure measured at the panel surface, where it is highest and useless.
-The honest number is measured at a 6-inch treatment distance, and it is often half the headline.
-We only credit irradiance stated at a real distance, and we prize independent measurement.
+You can ignore the giant mW/cm² figure on the front of the box.
+Most red light brands measure it at the panel surface, where light is strongest and where nobody actually treats.
+The number that decides your session is the one read at a 6-inch treatment distance, about where you'd sit - and it's often half the headline.
+So we only credit irradiance when a real distance is stated, and we trust an independent measurement most.
 That single rule reorders the whole category.

 Read the guide →Red light panels